nextcloud/docker/README.md

 --mount type=bind,source=$(pwd)/theme,target=/var/www/html/themes/<YOUR_CUSTOM_THEME> \
 nextcloud
 ```
 The examples above use the current directory for bind mounts.
 If this isn't suitable, you can modify the paths by using either a relative or absolute path.

-Additionally, do not mix the `apps` and `custom_apps` folders.
+NOTE: Do not confuse the `apps` and `custom_apps` folders.
 These folders contain different sets of apps, and mixing them will result in a broken installation.
-While upgrades\recovery may sometimes still be possible, this configuration is likely to cause issues.
+The former contains "shipped" apps, which come with Nextcloud Server.
+The latter contains apps you install from the App Store.

 ### Custom volumes